Causation, Measurement Relevance and No-conspiracy in EPR: A (partial) common cause model for EPR correlations

-The conclusions of the discussion in the previous section about measurement and the structure of the postulated common causes can be expressed formally, in terms of algebra events and probabilistic relations.
+The above can be expressed formally, in terms of algebra events and probabilistic relations.
+These shall provide the grounds for a potential common cause model of EPR.
+I shall not develop such a model in full here but only sketch its most salient features and discuss their consequences.
+In this sense, what follows is to be seen as a \emph{partial} or \emph{incomplete} common cause model of EPR.
+I shall nevertheless refer to it as `model' throughout.

-\subsection{\emph{Individual}-Common Causes and outcome independence}
+\subsection{\emph{Individual}-common causes and outcome independence}

-Recall first that the common causes were each postulated to screen-off a single correlation ---these are what I called \emph{individual}-common causes.
+Recall first that common causes were each postulated to screen-off a single correlation ---they are what I called \emph{individual}-common causes.
 I expressed that by means of the screening-off conditions~\eqref{eq:model_RPCC_01}-\eqref{eq:model_RPCC_02}.